(We still have significant progress to make on this front, however.)

 The Crura are mainly erectile tissue and become engorged when stimulated and aroused.
 The entire structure of the clitoris has thousands of nerve endings, receptors and blood vessels.

 And what of the mythical G-spot orgasm?
-(Side note: the technical name for this erogenous zone is the Gräfenberg spot, and we have Dr. Beverly Whipple to thank for the discovery and naming of this anatomical majesty.)
+(Side note: the technical name for this erogenous zone is the Gräfenberg spot, and we have Dr. Beverly Whipple to thank for the popularizing of this anatomical majesty.)

 The G-spot is actually just a part of the female erectile network (FEN for fun and short) and is where the two clitoral Bulbs connect inside of your vagina.